asemio/SZXX/README.md

 ## SZXX.Xml

-This XML parser is far from fully spec-compliant and does not attempt to validate schemas or follow references.
+This XML parser is not fully spec-compliant: it does not attempt to validate schemas or follow references.

 But it's simple, efficient and sufficient for the vast majority of use cases.

-It can be configured to parse HTML, and it can even stream nested elements out of a large file without having to hold the whole file in memory.
+It can be configured to parse HTML.
+It can also stream nested elements out of large XML files without having to hold the whole file in memory.

 ```ocaml
 open!
 Core